cidre/kottans_frontend/README.md

 # Task 6

 - [Object Oriented JS](/Test_06/Test_6.png)

-I was overwhelmed by some lessons due to unusual theme explanation for example about parameter *this*. :confused: It was necessary to come to them back several times.
+I was overwhelmed by some lessons due to unusual theme explanation for example about parameter *this*. :confused: It was necessary to come to them back several times. :satisfied:

 [Final Project](https://cidre.github.io/frontend-nanodegree-arcade-game/)